gqmaguirejr/Canvas-tools/README.md

 ## insert_AFPFFx_grading_standards.py

+### Purpose
-Purpose: To insert an A-F and Fx grading scheme, as well as a P/F and Fx grading scheme in either a course or an account.
+ To insert an A-F and Fx grading scheme, as well as a P/F and Fx grading scheme in either a course or an account.

-Input:
+### Input

 ```bash
 insert_AFPFFx_grading_standards.py -a account_id
   or